Cog-Creators/Red-DiscordBot/docs/cog_guides/alias.rst

 <alias-command-alias-list>` commands.

-They work the same, except the created aliases will be global instead of being server-wide.
+They work the same, except the created aliases will be global instead of being only server-wide.

-Please refer to these commands for the docs, they work with the same arguments.
+Please refer to these docs for the commands, they work with the same arguments.
 For example, if you want to add a global alias, instead of doing ``[p]alias add <arguments>``, do ``[p]alias global add <arguments>``.